 Check out this PowerBelt bullet review comparing the 250gr AeroLite to the 270gr Platinum bullets.

-Over the past year, I’ve tried many different bullets and powder loads in my CVA Wolf Northwest muzzleloader to see what works the best.
-In this test (courtesy of Muzzle-Loaders.com), I decided to conduct a PowerBelt bullet review where I compare their 250gr AeroLite and 270gr Platinum bullets.
+Over the past year, I’ve tried many different muzzleloader bullets and powder loads in my CVA Wolf Northwest to see what works the best.
+In this test, I decided to conduct a PowerBelt bullet review where I compare their 250gr AeroLite and 270gr Platinum bullets.
 I shot each bullet with two different powder loads from a bench rest to determine how accurate they were with that particular load.

 The AeroLite and Platinum bullets are also both polymer tipped, which gives them slightly higher ballistic coefficients, and therefore slightly flatter trajectories than round, hollow point, or flat nosed bullets.
 Their polymer tip also aids in bullet expansion even at their relatively low velocities (at least compared to centerfire rifles).